pedro-nlb/nb_genKummerTheory/README.md

 # Short notes on General Kummer Theory

-Following Section 4.10 in Siegfried Bosch's *Algebra* book.
+Following the part on Kummer theory in Section 4.10 of Siegfried Bosch's *Algebra* book.

 Essentially the same content, but with some more details.